-Last week, we discussed the migration patterns of the “highly educated” in the US and a potential answer for encouraging people to stay put - more freedom in education.
+Last week, we discussed how more highly educated people in the US often migrate away from bad school systems.
+Then we described a potential answer for encouraging people to stay put - more freedom in education.
 This week, we are discussing research from the 90’s that predicted the results of a migration pattern in one locality - migration out of the city of Baltimore.

 In a 1997 Wall Street Journal op-ed article, “Why Liberals Should Love School Choice,” the author wrote:

 Like most middle-class parents, my wife and I plan to exercise school choice when our kids are ready for kindergarten.
 That doesn't mean our local school district gives us much choice; we'd pretty much be stuck with the second-rate school it assigns us, whether we like it or not.
 But we'll exercise choice the way the rest of the middle class does.
 We'll move.

 At the time, this notion was a common one, and the same year, Denis Doyle and Douglas Munro predicted that the mindset described by this piece would also be mindset of the rest of the middle class living in and around Baltimore.
 In Reforming the Schools to Save the City, Doyle and Munro wrote on the middle class’s expectations about school quality and their ability to move to the suburbs.
 The middle class would, according to their research, relocate to the suburbs causing a major population decline in the city.

 Today, however, due to much media attention around the gentrification of cities, population decline is too rarely discussed.
 So, what actually happened between the 90s and now?
 Gentrification?
 No, the opposite!
 Baltimore experienced the exact fate predicted by the research.
 The Baltimore Sun recently reported the population drop in the city, a 100 year low, and the increasing population in counties nearby.

 Population estimates as of July 1, 2016